Psychological treatment evaluation Austin Texas

 4. Withdrawal: Acute and Chronic Effects

 Well understood biological reactions underlie both the short-term [acute] response to drug ingestion, and the establishment of the long-term [chronic] craving that characterizes addiction.
 Of concern is the recent discovery that some neuroadaptations are irreversible!
 Once the body has been altered by repeated drug administrations, the absence of the drug produces a persistent discomfort that seeks removal by a return to the familiar comfort that would result from a return to the addictive behavior.
-For further discussion on this phenomenon as applied to nicotine, please visit The Acquired Itch

 References: